cookythecat/robot-calligraphy/README.md

 ![](https://drive.google.com/uc?export=view&id=15ytBxWexWYtei5TXEhPRHRf097GL4-JO)

 # Introduction:
 The Robot Calligraphy is an App for enabling UR5 perform traditional Chinese calligraphy.
 It includes writing paths extracting module and writing controlling module.
-By chronologically parsing the GIFs, the stroke order information can be obtained.
+The stroke order information and writing paths are obtained from chinese character teaching GIFs (https://www.hanzi5.com/).

 ### Extraction Procedure:
-Transfer the GIF of a given character to an array of JPGs Only keep the JPGs that contain a whole stroke Apply gaussian blur to eliminate noises Apply CV2 inrange method to separate the red stroke Apply Zhang-Suen thinning to get the thinned image Apply BFS on each pixel to get the width of the stoke at that location
+The extraction module transfers each GIF of its correponding target Chinese character to an array of JPGs, then it discards JPGs which contain imcomplte stroke.
+Then it would apply gaussian blur to eliminate noises and call CV2 inrange method to separate stokes with red coloring.
+It would then apply Zhang-Suen thinning to get the thinned image and apply BFS on each pixel to get the width of the stoke at that location.
+The stroke order and writing direction information contained in these GIFs would also be extracted.

 ### Control:
 Control: calligraphy.robot_writing_logics would create control points of UR5 tool trajectory for the real world calligraphy.robot_writing_logics would call easy_ur5.py as API to control the real robot The velocity of tool trajectory is calculated in easy_ur5.py